Conversation Starters You Can Use at Easter

 Q: What are you most thankful for this Easter?

-This Easter I am most thankful for the little things I have in life, like a job where I can work from home, a nice place to live (and shelter in), and my children.
+I am most thankful for the little things I have in life.
+A job where I can work from home.
+A nice place to live., And my family.

 Q: If you could only take three items from your house, what would you choose?

-If I had to leave my house in a hurry, I would probably take my phone (for communication), my laptop (for work and photos), and my purse.
-(I assume I’ve already got my kids and pets).
+If I had to leave my house in a hurry, I would probably take my phone, wallet, and laptop.

 Q: If you could be anyone else for a day, who would you be?